by Art Piccio . August 16th, 2014

 Downsides for producers

-Selective distribution involves selecting specific markets and optimizing offers so that they are easily available only to those markets.
+Selective distribution involves selecting specific markets and optimizing offers to be readily available only to those markets.

-This strategy is most often used with items such as higher-end electronics and furniture.
-General Electric and Whirlpool for instance, are well-known for distributing their home products in some stores, but not others.
+This strategy is often used with higher-end electronics and furniture items.
+General Electric and Whirlpool, for instance, are well-known for distributing their home products in some stores but not others.
 High-end clothing is also often distributed this way.
-This type of distribution normally gives more rights to the producer.
+This type of distribution typically gives more rights to the producer.

 Traditionally, this strategy was severely limited by geography.
-The same broad principles are now easily applicable through online channels, so now anyone can easily target specific niches, instead of being hampered by your market’s physical location.
+The same broad principles are now easily applicable through online channels, so anyone can easily target specific niches instead of being hampered by your market’s physical location.

 Most items and services available online through multiple intermediaries can be considered to be distributed this way.

 Exclusive distribution involves having a single online/offline channel for a given market.
-This strategy is most commonly used for “upscale” items such as jewelery and bigger ticket, expensive items such as cars.
+This strategy is most commonly used for “upscale” items such as jewelry, bigger ticket, and expensive items like cars.

 Upsides for producers

-Many of the other advantages are similar to those of a selective distribution strategy.
+Many other advantages are similar to those of a selective distribution strategy.

-Many of the other disadvantages are similar to those of a selective distribution strategy.
+Many other disadvantages are similar to those of a selective distribution strategy.